-Investigation: Extreme Abuse In Self-Regulated Slaughterhouses
+Investigation: Extreme Abuse In Slaughterhouses Even With Oversight

 In Brazil, legislation aimed at reducing government oversight inside slaughterhouses has been introduced by the Brazillian Ministry of Agriculture and Livestock.
 This initiative, also known as the “Self-Control” bill, will give slaughterhouses the power to conduct their own inspections.
 On June 23, Brazil Senators gave their vote of approval for the new bill, which now awaits the certain approval of Brazil’s President Bolsonaro.